TylerLu/EDUGraphAPI-PHP/Basics of SSO/README.md

     ```

-     Register a new services named **O365**.
-This services will be used on O365 login controller.
+     Register a new service named **O365**.
+This service will be used on O365 login controller.

     To see how this file works in the Demo app, refer to the file located [here](../config/services.php) in the Demo app.